Sony RX0 II vs RX1R II

 It is notable that the RX1R II has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The RX0 II does not feature such an accessory-socket.

 Both the RX0 II and the RX1R II are recent models that are part of the current product line-up.
 The RX1R II replaced the earlier Sony RX1R, while the RX0 II followed on from the Sony RX0.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+Further information on the features and operation of the RX0 II and RX1R II can be found, respectively, in the Sony RX0 II Manual (free pdf) or the online Sony RX1R II Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Sony RX0 II and the Sony RX1R II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.